Worship with Us

 • We provide large print copies of hymns for those who need them.

-• The service is recorded onto CD for the benefit of the housebound (delivered to the member's home on request).
-We have also made recordings available online - Click on 'Listen to a Service' above, or on the Home Page.
+• We now broadcast live at 11am on Sundays and the service is recorded onto CD and DVD for the benefit of the housebound (delivered to the member's home on request).
+We have also made recordings available online - Click on 'Listen to a Service' or 'Watch a Service' on the Home Page.

 For your comfort: